New York Paycheck Calculator

 Local Income Tax in New York

 New York permits local income taxes.
 Cities including New York City (~3.876%), Yonkers (~1.66%) apply additional withholding on top of state and federal tax.
-If you live or work in one of these cities, enter your local rate in the calculator above to see the real per-paycheck impact.
+If you live or work in one of these cities, enter your local rate in the calculator above for a more specific per-paycheck estimate.

 HSA vs 401(k): The Hidden FICA Advantage in New York

 On a $75,000/year salary in New York, contributing $200 per bi-weekly paycheck to an HSA saves approximately $398 more per year than contributing the same amount to a traditional 401(k).
 Why?
 Both reduce federal and state income tax, but HSA contributions also reduce FICA (Social Security + Medicare), while 401(k) contributions do not.
-This is one of the most overlooked tax-advantaged moves in personal finance.
+This is a payroll-tax difference to understand when comparing benefit options.

 Bi-weekly vs Semi-monthly Paychecks in New York